TamimEhsan/clings/website/content/setup/index.md

 ### Terminal

-While working with Rustlings, please use a modern terminal for the best user experience.
+While working with Clings, please use a modern terminal for the best user experience.
 The default terminal on Linux and Mac should be sufficient.
 On Windows, we recommend the [Windows Terminal](https://aka.ms/terminal).

 ## Usage

-After being done with the setup, visit the [**usage**](@/usage/index.md) page for some info about using Rustlings 🚀
+After being done with the setup, visit the [**usage**](@/usage/index.md) page for some info about using Clings 🚀